The Unholy Trinity: Plot

-In the rugged frontier town of Trinity, Montana, Henry Broadway witnesses his father, Isaac, being hanged.
-Isaac vehemently claims innocence, insisting he was framed by a corrupt sheriff, Saul Butler.
+In the grounds of a Montana prison, Henry Broadway witnesses his father, Isaac, being hanged.
+Isaac vehemently claims innocence, insisting he was framed by Saul Butler, the corrupt sheriff of Trinity, a frontier town.
 Henry, a gullible son estranged from his father, readily believes him and sets out to fulfill Isaac's dying wish to clear his name and deliver justice.

 Upon arriving in Trinity, Henry confronts the current sheriff, Gabriel Dove, who gently informs Henry that Saul Butler is already dead.
 He tries to explain that the town viewed Isaac as a villain and Saul as a hero, warning Henry that challenging Butler's legacy would only cause trouble.
 The townsfolk believe that Butler was killed by a Blackfoot woman, Running Cub, and one of them, Gideon, demands Gabriel investigate rumors of her location.
 Gabriel finds her, but believing her to be innocent, advises her to move on.

 Gabriel pays for Henry to stay at the local saloon.
 That evening, a dispute over a local prostitute, Julia, turns violent.
 A local miner, Asa, shoots Julia and Henry shoots him in turn.
 One of Asa's brothers, Red, pursues Henry, but is killed by St Christopher, a priest and ex-slave.
 He reveals that he was once Isaac's partner in the later stages of the Civil War, in which Isaac had stolen a significant amount of gold from the South, then double-crossed Christopher, who is still seeking his promised share.
 He believes that Isaac hid his share under his family home.
 St Christopher had hired Jacob, a "stage actor", to extract a confession from Isaac at his hanging.
 Jacob, however, has brought additional gunmen to the meeting place, and holds Henry hostage.
 Gabriel follows Henry as demanded by Gideon and Asa's brothers, and is attacked by Jacob and his men.
 With help from St Christopher and Running Cub, Gabriel and Henry kill Jacob and his men.